evbogue/deno-private-chat/README.md

 ### secure and/or private chat with Deno

-In this example we us ed2curve to send private messages between ed25519 keypairs.
+In this example we use ed2curve to send private messages between ed25519 keypairs.

 The message protocol is the same as the one used by [bogbook](https://github.com/evbogue/bogbook).